alefeb01/LabyrinthGame_Android/README.md

     1 = Right 2= Left 3= Top 4 = Bottom  (maybe top/bottom are reverse...)
     g1g1g1 = gate 1 (gate as border 0 and lenght-1, during opening the other blocs change status) t1 = trigger 1 (circle shape, popup when triggered and disappear)

+    MAPs = w0 complete 10 lvls learn to use the ball and avoid holes. w1 lvl 10 11, discover portals and gate&trigger